vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 Outbound access policies (`outbound-access`) to VTEX resources should follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 In short, you only give access to what is really needed.
 For instance: the `path` should not be configured as `*`.
 See an example [here](https://github.com/vtex-apps/store-graphql/blob/684dcbbbd6e9cdbd121afd7802200856cb952d2b/manifest.json#L107-L112) on how it should be done.

-### Exposing private information through public routes
+### Avoid exposing private information through public routes

-Public routes do not require authentication when called from the Frontend, so they should not expose information obtained from calling private APIs, e.g. exposing a list of orders to the Frontend.
+Public routes do not require authentication when called from the Frontend, so they should not expose information obtained from calling private APIs, e.g.: exposing a list of orders to the Frontend.
 A common mistake is leaving routes which are meant to only be consumed from the Admin unrestricted.
-Also, GraphQL APIs are public by default, so the schema shouldn't have queries exposing private information either.
+Also, GraphQL APIs are public by default, so the schema should not have queries exposing private information either.

 Access to REST APIs should be restricted using [policies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-policies#resource-based-policies).
 Access to GraphQL APIs should be restricted using directives, either [@auth](https://github.com/vtex/node-vtex-api/blob/08ea11d380997f5abf02455487b342caa74b2001/src/service/worker/runtime/graphql/schema/schemaDirectives/Auth.ts#L66-L75) or a custom-made one.

-### Violating multi-tenancy
+### Isolate data between tenants

 Single-tenant external systems should be used carefully.
-Data from one tenant should always be isolated from data from another tenant.
+Data from one tenant should always be isolated from data from another tenant to prevent leakage and unwanted access.

 ### Persisting PII within VTEX

-If using Master Data or VBase to store Personal Indentifiable Information (PII), a mechanism should be in place to ensure compliance with the Right to be Forgotten or other similar data-protection practices.
+If using Master Data or VBase to store Personal Indentifiable Information (PII), a mechanism should be in place to ensure compliance with the [Right to be Forgotten](https://www.gdpreu.org/right-to-be-forgotten/) or other similar data-protection practices.

 ### Sending PII to external service